material-motion/material-motion/specifications/motion_family/springs.md

 ### SpringTo

-Contract: one or more one-dimensional springs pull a property's current value to a provided `toValue`.
+Contract: one or more one-dimensional springs pull a property's current value to a provided `destination`.

     class AnchoredSpring {
       var property